mojaloop/iso-20022-docs/README.md

 If a Business Justification requires new messages, then it must be approved by the ISO 20022 Registration Management Group as well as the Payments SEG.

+## Candidate Schemas ##

+The files in this directory are the new forms of existing messages, and the new messages, proposed by the Mojaloop Foundation for addition to the ISO 20022 standard.

 ## Change Requests ##

 Change requests are submitted to the ISO 20022 Payments SEG to propose a particular change to one (or sometimes more) existing message(s).
 They are reviewed and approved by the Payments SEG.